Chart Color Schemes

 Horsley Park features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 82.5% of all households, including 43.2% couples with children, 27.3% couples without children, and 11.0% single parent families.
-Non-family households comprise the remaining 17.5%, with lone person households at 14.7% and group households at 2.3%.
-The median household size is 3.2 people, larger than the Greater Sydney average of 2.7.
+Non-family households account for the remaining 17.5%, with lone person households at 14.7% and group households comprising 2.3%.
+The median household size is 3.2 people, which is larger than the Greater Sydney average of 2.7 people.

 Frequently Asked Questions - Households